magneticio/vamp-ui/README.md

 $ ./setEnvironment.sh
 ```

 3) Then build the frontend with gulp.
-Gulp will make a "build" map and all the files can be found there.
+Gulp will make a `build` directory and all the files can be found there.

 ```sh
 gulp build